jk08y/mybash/README.md

-# Ultimate Terminal Enhancement
+# my bash

-A comprehensive terminal setup to boost productivity and improve your command-line experience.
+A  terminal setup to boost productivity and improve your command-line experience.

 ## Project Structure